Golden Spear Round Robin

 We are pleased to invite you to the inaugural Golden Spear Round Robin at Florida State University.
 This round robin will showcase the top eighteen Congressional Debate competitors in the country, award a large cash scholarship to the tournament champion, and will be held at the Florida State University College of Law from March 28-29, 2020.

 Eligibility for the tournament will be determined by the Golden Spear Debate Society's year-long national ranking system.
 Based on a competition's Tournament of Champions bid level for Congressional Debate, all invitationals with bids for the 2019-2020 season will be assigned a point value for the ranking system.
+The sums of competitors' top six point-earning competitions will be used to rank all competitors nationally.
 Points will be assigned according to the following formula:

 Tier 1 Tourneys: 50 points + 25% of total Congress entries